kunle001/kunle001/README.md

 I'm all about breaking tech boundaries and tackling real-world puzzles.
 Whether it's mind-blowing recommender systems or elegant software solutions, I'm up for the challenge.
 Let's team up! 🤝

 Wanna chat or collaborate?
 Reach out on [LinkedIn](https://www.linkedin.com/in/oluwole/) or shoot me an email: adekunle.olanipekun.ko@gmail.com.
-Catch you around! 😊

 And hey, if you're curious about my full story, you can check out my CV [here](https://fonetohome.s3.amazonaws.com/kunle-u-cv.pdf)!
 Catch you around! 😊